Maand Festival 2026

-What is the Marwar Festival and Why Do We Celebrate It?
+What is the Marwar Festival and why is it celebrated?

-The festival is held during the full moon of the Hindu month of Ashwin (September–October) which is a time of celebrations and storytelling.
-It brings together folk singers, dancers, artists and craftsmen who showcase Rajasthan’s royal heritage.
+The festival is held during the full moon in Ashwin and is celebrated with stories and festivities.
+Folk singers, dancers, artists and craftsmen will come together to showcase the royal heritage of Rajasthan.

 We celebrate the Marwar Festival to: